cfeclipse/cfeclipse/svn/org.cfeclipse.cfeclipsecall/README.txt

 browse to Contents/MacOS/ and do "get info" on the eclipse file to get the path if you need to.

+Then double-click on the CFEclipseCall app, which will set the file association for CFML files, and import (hopefully) your properties.cfeclipsecall settings.

+PROPERTIES.CFECLIPSECALL

 The properties.cfeclipsecall contents should look something like this:

 cfeclipsecall.call=/Users/denny/programs/eclipse-inst/eclipse35.command
 cfeclipsecall.socket=2342

-Then double-click on the CFEclipseCall app, which will set the file association for CFML files, and import (hopefully) your properties.cfeclipsecall settings.

-Then double-click a CFML file and pray it opens in Eclipse!

-The cfeclipsecall.call property is used for launching Eclipse if the EclipseCall client can't connect to the EclipseCall plugin in a running instance.
+The cfeclipsecall.call property is used for launching Eclipse if the CFEclipseCall client can't connect to the CFEclipseCall plugin in a running instance.

-If you change cfeclipsecall.socket property you need to change the socket for the EclipseCall plugin under Preferences > EclipseCall as well.
+If you change cfeclipsecall.socket property you need to change the socket for the CFEclipseCall plugin under Preferences > CFEclipse > CFEclipseCall as well.

+USING CFECLIPSECALL

+Double-click a CFML file and pray it opens in Eclipse!

+USING THE JAR
+cfeclipsecall.jar [path/to/eclipse] [path/to/cfml/file]

+Example:
+java -jar cfeclipsecall.jar path/to/eclipse path/to/cfml/file

 APPENDIX

+Here is a .bat file for windows:
+=== cfeclipsecall.bat ===
+@echo off
+java -jar cfeclipsecall.jar %1 %2

 This is what my eclipse35.command script looks like (I used .command just for an Eclipse icon on the script, silly, I know):